mjhea0/awesome-fastapi/README.md

 ### MQTT

-- [FastAPI MQTT](https://github.com/sabuhish/fastapi-mqtt) - fastapi-mqtt is extension for MQTT protocol.
+- [FastAPI MQTT](https://github.com/sabuhish/fastapi-mqtt) - An extension for the MQTT protocol.

 ### Utils